INSIGHT

 insight featured image

-The Treasury Laws Amendment (Making Multinationals Pay Their Fair Share – Integrity and Transparency) Bill 2023 (‘the Amendment’) was passed on 27 March 2024 by the Federal Government.
+The Treasury Laws Amendment (Making Multinationals Pay Their Fair Share – Integrity and Transparency) Bill 2023 (‘the Amendment’) was passed on the 27 March 2024 by the Federal Government.
 The Amendment modifies the Corporations Act 2001 (‘the Act’) such that Australian public companies are required to disclose specific information about their subsidiaries within their annual financial reports in the form of a ‘consolidated entity disclosure statement’ (‘CEDS’ or ‘the Statement’).
+The CEDS is a separate statement included in the annual financial report.

 The Amendment applies for the first time for financial years ending on or after 30 June 2024.
 Management of public companies that report under the Act should consider the information required to be disclosed within the CEDS by the Amendment and commence a project to gather the required data, including implementing appropriate control structures.
 The information required includes the legal name of each entity within the consolidated group, its place of incorporation, and its tax residency, without the context of materiality.